PGCE Secondary - Geography

 The main POD schools are Sedgefield Community College and King James 1 Academy in Bishop Auckland however there are a number of regional schools who contribute to the overarching programme.

 Beginning teachers work in classrooms in POD schools with expert staff to develop

 teaching skills, knowledge and understanding that are observed, deconstructed and analysed and that can the be applied during their own teaching placement.

 The course is organised into three modules:

-The Professional Issues in School-based Education relates to the Teacher Standards and is delivered through the Research Related Professional Practice curriculum (RRPP).
+The Professional Issues in School-based Education relates to the Durham University ITE and is delivered through the Research Related Professional Practice programme (RRPP).